Marimbus/Live365/README.md

 Live365
 =======

-Sample of data-driven test
+Sample of data-driven test.

-in order to run this maven project you need to :
+Search and verification top radio stations using genre titles extracted from Top Genres tech cloud on www.live365.com

+1. Open a terminal window/command prompt

+2. Clone this project

+3. CD into project directory

-1. mvn clean test
+4. mvn clean test

-2. if you'd like to have reports type: mvn clean test site
+5. If you'd like to have reports type: mvn clean test site

-3. enjoy
+6. enjoy